 On the desktop side, the 21.5in and 27in iMacs both offers two Thunderbolt 3 ports, three USB 3, and an SDXC card slot, while the 2018 Mac mini offers four Thunderbolt 3 ports, along with HDMI and USB 3.

-If you need the old-style USB-A port you'll need to look at Mac desktops as no current Mac laptop offers this port.
+If you need the old-style USB-A port you'll need to look at Mac desktops or get an adaptor as no current Mac laptop offers this port.

 In this section we will look at each Mac available now and discuss its merits as a coding machine.
 If you are trying to decide between MacBook Air and a MacBook Pro, or an iMac and a Mac mini, read on.

-There are two sizes of MacBook Pro - 13in and 15in - and both sizes have a Retina display.
+There are two sizes of MacBook Pro - 13in and 16in - and both sizes have a Retina display.
+The 16in model arrived in November 2019 and replaced the 15in model.
 Prior to July 2019 the Touch Bar was a feature of only the 15in and two of the 13in models, with an older non-Touch Bar MacBook Pro available.
-That entry-level MacBook Pro has now been updated and has gained the Touch Bar along with better specs.
+That entry-level MacBook Pro was updated in July 2019 and gained the Touch Bar along with better specs.

 The Touch Bar tends to be a bit like marmite, with people either loving or hating it.
 It's probable that the apps you develop with will utilise this handy way of accessing controls, and hopefully it will be a bonus to you.

-The 15in model will give you more screen estate, which will be useful if you need more than one window open at once.
+The 16in model will give you more screen estate, which will be useful if you need more than one window open at once.
 It also ships with 16GB RAM as standard.

 The 13in MacBook Pro is still a good option though, you can get 16GB RAM as a build-to-order option, and it offers you a lot more power for your money than the slightly cheaper MacBook Air.